Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 I have been performing blepharoplasties for over twenty years, with more than eight thousand facial surgeries in my curriculum.
-My training with Professor Ivo Pitanguy and my experience as a full member of the Brazilian Society of Plastic Surgery and the American Society of Plastic Surgeons have given me a comprehensive view of periorbital aging.
+My training with Professor Ivo Pitanguy and my experience as a full member of the Brazilian Society of Plastic Surgery and the American Society of Plastic Surgeons have given me a comprehensive view of periorbital ageing.
 As a board-certified plastic surgeon in Brazil, I can affirm: modern blepharoplasty goes far beyond the simple removal of skin and fat.
-Today, we work with volume replacement, cellular rejuvenation, and harmonisation of the entire eye area.
-International patients seeking cosmetic surgery abroad choose my clinic in Londrina for the combination of expertise, personalised care, and exceptional results in eye bag removal and eyelid rejuvenation.
+Today, we work with volume replacement, cellular rejuvenation, and balancing of the entire eye area.
+International patients seeking cosmetic surgery abroad choose my clinic in Brazil for the combination of expertise, personalised care, and exceptional results in eye bag removal and eyelid rejuvenation.

 What modern blepharoplasty can treat